JDTSavage/COVID-19-Plotter/README.md

 Run *bot.py* to start the bot.
 After inviting the bot to your server, you can communicate with the bot as follows:

-Beginning a message with ~covid indicates that the message contains a command for the bot.
+Beginning a message with *~covid* indicates that the message contains a command for the bot.

-- For help, type help next.
+- For help, type *help* next.
-- For a report, type report.
+- For a *report*, type report.
-- For a total plot, type total in the message.
+- For a total plot, type *total* in the message.
-- For a daily plot, type daily
+- For a daily plot, type *daily*
+- If you wish to see data on deaths instead of confirmed cases, type *deaths*
-- Finally, type the name of the country you wish to see results for.
+- Type the name of the country you wish to see results for.
 - To see state level data for the United States of America, type up to 10 state names at the end of the message.

 Example: ~covid total US Oregon Maine Florida